-The evening routine includes insuring the kitchen is tidy and the counters wiped.
+The evening routine includes making certain the kitchen is tidy and the counters wiped.
 I have the children run through the house picking up toys.
 The calendar is checked for tomorrow’s activities.
-Hopefully laundry is folded and put away, but this is the time to do so if it hasn’t been dealt with.
+Hopefully, laundry is folded and put away, but this is the time to do so if it hasn’t been dealt with.

 If all goes well, the evening routine sets the tone for tomorrow.
 It’s rather like doing a few minutes of prep as you’re putting today’s school supplies away.
 Those few minutes create a peaceful house in the morning.

 To begin your household routines, concentrate on slowly building the habit.
 You want it ingrained so you no longer have to think about it.
 A good daily cleaning routine simply flows as you live your life and homeschool your children.